List icon Contents

 val frame = JFrame("JxBrowser AWT/Swing")

-// Closing the engine when app frame is about to close.
+// Closing the engine when the app frame is about to close.

 frame.addWindowListener(object: WindowAdapter() {